COVID-19: An Outline of the Various Candidate Vaccines

 WHO endeavors to run clinical trials of several vaccines as nothing is known about their efficacy and safety in advance.
 The motto is that the more the number of candidate vaccines tested, the higher are the chances of one turning out to be successful.
 WHO’s target remains to test a vaccine in its early stage of development.
 Another big challenge that is encountered is how to scale up the production to meet the demands of the whole world.
 In this direction, WHO continuously aligns R&D, fast-track regulatory approvals and productions to ensure that the global population gets a vaccine as soon as possible.

 So far, more than 120 vaccines have been presented to WHO by different countries around the world.
 The organization is closely examining and tracking details, including the type and progress of each vaccine.
-At the moment, 70 vaccines are in the pre-clinical evaluation phase and 6 vaccines in the middle of clinical evaluation.
+At the moment, 87 vaccines are in the preclinical stage being investigated in animals, and 58 vaccines are in the middle of human trials.
+Here is a clear-cut breakdown:

 Simultaneously, WHO has pulled off ‘Global Target Product Profile’ (TPPs) as a set of guidelines for vaccine developers that lay out the minimum and desirable traits of what are characterized as safe and effective vaccines.